-Bone broth is a staple of many traditional recipes from all different cultures.
+Bone broth also known as Paya Soup is a staple of many traditional recipes from all different cultures.
 In fact, many chefs agree that the secret to a great soup is an ever-simmering stockpot filled with bones, water, and vegetables!

-As we get back into healthy eating habits (starting with the GAPS diet), I find myself making a lot of bone broth – after all, with five growing boys and their farm boy appetites, they can put the food away – think, a 5-gallon stock pot simmering in the stove!
+As we get back into healthy eating habits, I find myself making a lot of bone broth - after all, with five growing boys and their farm boy appetites, they can put the food away - think, a 5-gallon stock pot simmering in the stove!

-So, I thought I would share with you bone broth benefits and why you too should include them in your diet.
+So, I thought I would share with you bone broth benefits and why you should include them in your diet too.

-In fact, after you read the numerous health benefits of bone broth, I think you will agree with me that they should be included as a regular part of everyone’s daily meal plan!
+In fact, after you read the 15 health benefits of bone broth, I think you will agree - bone broth should be a part of every meal plan.

 As you can guess by the name, bone broth is made from bones!
 If you use beef bones, roast for about an hour.
 With chicken bones, you can just put in the stockpot.